samucodesh/intro/contributing/i18n-guidelines.md

 - You can learn and experience collaborating with contributors, nurturing the translation community, and even assembling your own maintainers' team!
 - You will be able to learn how to deploy and host a static website on your own.
 - You can make the translation available as soon as possible for a broader audience.
-- You can update the translation faster by reviewing and merging in pull requests yourself as a maintainer.
+- You can update the translation faster by reviewing and merging pull requests yourself as a maintainer.

 > [!TIP]
-> It will be helpful taking our [Becoming a Maintainer](../docs/becoming-a-maintainer/README.md) course to equip you in maintaining your forked repository.
+> It will be helpful to take our [Becoming a Maintainer](../docs/becoming-a-maintainer/README.md) course to equip you in maintaining your forked repository.

 ## Getting Started